Shikaga/story/index.md

 "That's okay, but please stand right there, I'll get one of my colleagues will assist you", the guard replied, and moved his hand to put his whistle to his lips.

 She wasn't going to let him get off a summoning call, and by the time he knew to signal an alarm it would be too late.
+This far below the Keep, she could feel only the tiniest shine of power from Meranis, but she had a phylactery with her that she had been charging all day.
+She triggered it with a tap and immediately felt the invisible glow burning on her skin.
 Drawing the power of Meranis into her chest, she darted forward with inhuman speed and punched straight for gut.

 Winded, the soldier doubled over, trying to draw his sword, but it was too late.
 She whipped her knee up and felt a dull thud as her knee made contact with his head.